LeonSering/NashFlowComputation/README.md

 ## References
-- [1] Koch, Ronald, and Martin Skutella.
+- [1] Koch, Ronald, and Skutella, Martin.
 "Nash equilibria and the price of anarchy for flows over time."
 Theory of Computing Systems 49.1 (2011): 71-97.
-- [2] Sering, Leon, and Laura Vargas Koch.
+- [2] Sering, Leon, and Vargas Koch, Laura.
 "Nash flows over time with spillback."
 Proceedings of the Thirtieth Annual ACM-SIAM Symposium on Discrete Algorithms.
 Society for Industrial and Applied Mathematics, 2019.
 - [3] Zimmer, Max.
 "Nash Flows Over Time: Models and Computation."
 Bachelor Thesis at TU Berlin (2017)